Asynchronous Reconfiguration with Byzantine Failures: Abstractions and Definitions

 \subsection{{\ByzantineLatticeAgreement} abstraction}

-\confirmed{ In this section we formally define \emph{\ByzantineLatticeAgreement} abstraction ({\BLA} for short), which serves as one of the main building blocks for constructing reconfigurable objects.} {\ByzantineLatticeAgreement} is an adaptation of {\LatticeAgreement}~\cite{gla} that can tolerate Byzantine failures of processes (both clients and replicas).
-It is parameterized by a \confirmed{join semi-lattice} $\Lat$, called the \emph{object lattice}, and a boolean function $\fVerifyInputValue: \Lat \times \Sigma \to \{\iTrue, \iFalse\}$, where $\Sigma$ is a set of possible certificates.
+In this section we formally define \emph{\ByzantineLatticeAgreement} abstraction ({\BLA} for short), which serves as one of the main building blocks for constructing reconfigurable objects. {\ByzantineLatticeAgreement} is an adaptation of {\LatticeAgreement}~\cite{gla} that can tolerate Byzantine failures of processes (both clients and replicas).
+It is parameterized by a join semi-lattice $\Lat$, called the \emph{object lattice}, and a boolean function $\fVerifyInputValue: \Lat \times \Sigma \to \{\iTrue, \iFalse\}$, where $\Sigma$ is a set of possible certificates.
 We say that $\sigma$ is a \emph{valid certificate for input value} $v$ iff $\fVerifyInputValue(v, \sigma) = \iTrue$.

-We say that \confirmed{$v \in \Lat$} is a \emph{verifiable input value} in a given run iff at some point in time in that run, some process \emph{knows} a certificate $\sigma$ that is valid for $v$, i.e., it maintains $v$ and a valid certificate $\sigma$ in its local memory.
+We say that $v \in \Lat$ is a \emph{verifiable input value} in a given run iff at some point in time in that run, some process \emph{knows} a certificate $\sigma$ that is valid for $v$, i.e., it maintains $v$ and a valid certificate $\sigma$ in its local memory.
 We require that the adversary is unable to invert $\fVerifyInputValue$ by computing a valid certificate for a given value.
 This is the case, for example, when $\sigma$ must contain a set of unforgeable digital signatures.

-The {\ByzantineLatticeAgreement} abstraction exports one operation and one function.\footnote{ \confirmed{The main difference between an operation and a function is that a function can be computed without communicating with other processes and it always returns the same result given the same input.}} \begin{itemize} \item Operation $\fPropose(v, \sigma)$ returns a response of the form $\Tupple{w, \tau}$, where $v, w \in \Lat$, $\sigma$ is a valid certificate for input value $v$, and $\tau$ is a certificate for output value $w$;
+The {\ByzantineLatticeAgreement} abstraction exports one operation and one function.\footnote{ Recall that, unlike an operation, a function can be computed locally, without communicating with other processes, and the result only depends on the function's input.} \begin{itemize} \item Operation $\fPropose(v, \sigma)$ returns a response of the form $\Tupple{w, \tau}$, where $v, w \in \Lat$, $\sigma$ is a valid certificate for input value $v$, and $\tau$ is a certificate for output value $w$;

 \item Function $\fVerifyOutputValue(v, \sigma)$ returns a boolean value. \end{itemize} Similarly to input values, we say that $\tau$ is a \emph{valid certificate for output value} $w$ iff $\fVerifyOutputValue(w, \tau) = \iTrue$.
 We say that $w$ is a \emph{verifiable output value} in a given run iff at some point in that run, some process knows $\tau$ that is valid for $w$.